Myeloma protein: Cause

-Detection of paraproteins in the urine or blood is most often associated with benign monoclonal gammopathy of undetermined significance (MGUS), where they remain "silent", and multiple myeloma.
+Detection of paraproteins in the urine or blood is most often associated with MGUS, where they remain "silent", and multiple myeloma.
 An excess in the blood is known as paraproteinemia.
 Paraproteins form a narrow band, or 'spike' in protein electrophoresis as they are all exactly the same protein.
 Unlike normal immunoglobulin antibodies, paraproteins cannot fight infection.

 Serum free light-chain measurement can detect free light chains in the blood.
 Monoclonal free light chains in the serum or urine are called Bence Jones proteins.

 Interpretation upon detection

 Blood serum paraprotein levels of more than 30 g/L is diagnostic of smouldering myeloma, an intermediate in a spectrum of step-wise progressive diseases termed plasma cell dyscrasias.
 Elevated paraprotein level (above 30 g/L) in conjunction with end organ damage (elevated calcium, kidney failure, anemia, or bone lesions) or other biomarkers of malignancy, is diagnostic of multiple myeloma, according to the diagnostic criteria of the International Myeloma Working Group, which were updated in 2014.
 Detection of paraprotein in serum of less than 30 g/L is classified as monoclonal gammopathy of undetermined significance in cases where clonal plasma cells constitute less than 10% on bone marrow biopsy and there is no myeloma-related organ or tissue impairment.